Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning

-Similar findings were revealed in other environments shown in additional material.

-The dynamics model was pre-trained running Algorithm \ref{alg:algorithm} from scratch five times without skipping and selecting the best performing model.
-To analyse the errors of predicted trajectories, the algorithm was run skipping $n$ recalculations.
+The additional material shows similar findings in other environments.
+A dynamics model was pre-trained in conventional MBRL-MPC, running Algorithm~\ref{alg:algorithm} five times from scratch, with trajectory (re-)planning after executing each single action.
+The best performing model was selected for the analysis.
+The procedure consisted in collecting the errors of predicted and actual state when avoiding the re-planning for $n$ steps.
 For each $n\in \{0,...19\}$ the algorithm was run for $TaskH$ steps, $10$ times.
-So, the error at $n=0$ represents the average error of 10 runs executing the first action in the trajectory.

-Figure~\ref{fig:error_step} illustrates the error of predicted trajectories as a function of $n$ steps used.
-First, Figure~\ref{fig:error_step} shows that the error and its variation increases with $n$.
-Second, the minimum error at each step is still at the same level (and often lower) than the average error at step 0, where the recomputing would not be skipped at all.
-The chart shows that, generally, recalculating earlier affords lower the error.
-However, it also shows that sometimes the trajectories are so reliable that even if we trust the trajectory for 19 steps, it still might have a lower error than the average error of first point in trajectory.
+Therefore, the error at $n=0$ represents the average error of 10 runs executing the first action in the trajectory.
+Figure~\ref{fig:argumentation} illustrates the error of predicted trajectories as a function of $n$ steps used (i.e., avoiding re-planning).
+While the error and its variation increases with $n$, the minimum error at each step is still at the same level (and often lower) than the average error at step 0, where re-planning can not be avoided at all.
+Generally, re-planning earlier results in a lower error.
+However, the chart also shows that some trajectories are so reliable that 19 steps can be executed with error lower than the average error of first point in trajectory.